monitoring

 Meaning

-When running on a heterogeneous cluster, a cluster with nodes of different architectures, the DataImportCronTemplates (DICTs; also known as golden images), in the hyperconverged cluster operator (HCO) should be annotated with the ssp.kubevirt.io/dict.architectures annotation, where the value is the list of the architectures supported by the image, that is defined in each DICT.
+When running on a heterogeneous cluster, the DataImportCronTemplate objects (DICTs; also known as golden images) in the hyperconverged cluster operator (HCO) must be annotated with the ssp.kubevirt.io/dict.architectures annotation, where the value is the list of the architectures supported by the image that is defined in each DICT.

-For pre-defined DICTs, this annotation is already set, but for custom DICTs (user defined DICTs), this annotation must be set by the user in the HyperConverged custom resource (CR).
+For pre-defined DICTs, this annotation is already set.
+For custom DICTs (user-defined DICTs), this annotation must be set by the user in the HyperConverged custom resource (CR).

-For each DICT, if the ssp.kubevirt.io/dict.architectures annotation is missing, Then HCO will trigger the HCOGoldenImageWithNoArchitectureAnnotation alert for this specific DICT.
+For each DICT, if the ssp.kubevirt.io/dict.architectures annotation is missing, HCO triggers the HCOGoldenImageWithNoArchitectureAnnotation alert for this specific DICT.

-Note: This alert is only triggered, if the enableMultiArchBootImageImport feature gate is enabled in the HyperConverged CR.
+Note: This alert only triggers if the enableMultiArchBootImageImport feature gate is enabled in the HyperConverged CR.

 Impact

-When this alert is triggered, it means that the golden image created for this DICT, is with undefined architecture.
-There is a risk that when this image will be used as a boot image for a virtual machine, and the virtual machine will be scheduled on a node with a CPU architecture different than the image architecture,the virtual machine will fail to start.
+This alert triggers when the golden image created for this DICT does not have a defined architecture.
+If this image is used as a boot image for a virtual machine (VM), and the VM will is scheduled on a node with a CPU architecture different than the image architecture, the VM fails to start.

 Diagnosis